Tips #1-25 | Tips #26-50 | Tips #51-75

 If you’re cruising to Alaska (where recreational marijuana is legal) from Seattle, Washington (where recreational marijuana is legal), then of course you can bring your pot on board with you, right?

 To be on the safe side, the cruise lines follow federal law — which means that marijuana is illegal to bring on board.
-If you really need some of the green to let loose on your cruise, you’ll have to wait until you arrive in port.
+If you really need some of the green to relax on your cruise, you’ll have to wait until you arrive in port.

 Bingo?
 Isn’t that for old people?
 On the cruise, you’ll see bingo contests being held all the time.
 And while it’s not as exciting as the pool’s belly-flop competition, it is a fun way to spend an hour or two.
 Best of all, it can help pay for your cruise.

 Bingo cards are typically $5-10.
-All the money is then pooled and whomever wins Bingo walks away with the cash.
+Purchase your card and if you win, you can walk away with cash.
 It’s not unusual to see people pocket hundreds or even thousands of bucks playing the game on the ship.

 Your best way to get some free stuff on the cruise also involves a lot of fun.
-In the game shows (including the “newlywed” game), they require some audience participation.
+In the game shows (including the always popular “newlywed” game), some audience participation is required.
 Not everyone can join in, but if you get selected then you almost always get some sort of prize at the end.

 It’s nothing big — maybe a t-shirt and a gift certificate to the gift shop — but it’s the best way to get something for free while on your cruise.